Dear Proud Parents,

 This one will blow her socks off if she enjoys surprises.
 Organize with her friends, or the husbands of her friends to throw a party where all the mothers get to do nothing but enjoy themselves!
 Organize activities for the kids, so they are taken care of, and make sure that the ladies don’t have to lift a finger the whole time.

 Better even, why not let the kids help?
-They can put on a performance in honor of their moms (such as reciting poems, performing a dance, playing an instrument or singing songs specially prepared or practised for Mother’s Day – in English!), and older children can act as waiters who take orders for drinks and meals.
+They can put on a performance in honor of their moms (such as reciting poems, performing a dance, playing an instrument or singing songs specially prepared or practiced for Mother’s Day – in English!), and older children can act as waiters who take orders for drinks and meals.
 Afterwards, everyone but the moms must help to clean up!

 Music for Mom

 Is Mom fond of music?
 Be sure to arrange for a professional singer, musician or band to regale her at dinner in a restaurant, at the surprise party, or the hotel where the family stays over for the weekend!
 To make the event really wonderful, let the kids sing or play along and record the performance.
-That way, she will have a momento to forever remember the day by.
+That way, she will have a memento to forever remember the day by.

 Mother’s Day Crafts and Gifts